 Paul Stripling released “Turning Points in the History of the Waco Regional Baptist Association” at the 150th Annual Meeting.
-Copies are available through the Association at the cost of $7.00.
 Contact the WRBA Office at 753-2408 to ask how you can get one.

 Much of the Association’s early work was led by a giant among Texas Baptists, B. H. Carroll, pastor of First Baptist, Waco.
 In 1885, his church hosted and facilitated the consolidation meeting that united various bodies into the Baptist General Convention of Texas and created Baylor University at Waco with the merger of Waco University and the Male Department of Baylor University in Independence.
 Carroll founded Baylor Theological Seminary, which in 1910 relocated to Ft.
 Worth as Southwestern.